Steeven9/ScheduleTweetBot/README.md

 Logo by the one and only [DuDuL](https://twitter.com/DuDuLtv)!

+Twitter data is provided by [blooop](https://github.com/Steeven9/blooop).

-Huge thanks to the team at `KFP | The Office` for helping with debugging and feature suggestions.
+Huge thanks to the teams of `KFP | The Office` and `Nijisanji EN Schedule Team` for helping with debugging and feature suggestions.